 I divide the dough in two and roll it out thinly.
 I then transfer it to the trays which I’ve lined with baking paper.

 Add half the spicy sauce to each pizza and use the back of a spoon to smooth it all over the base.
 If you’d like to leave a crust, just smooth the sauce up to two centimetres from the edges (I despise crusts so I just slather the whole pizza with sauce right up to the edges).

 As I said before, I’ve been making this spicy pizza recipe for a long time and I’ve tried plenty of different toppings, but this is my tried and true combo, kind of Tex-Mex style vegetables:

 - Sliced peppers

 - Red peppers

 It sounds really simple but it is so good with these toppings.
-Having said that the toppings above are the perfect combo, I have over the years also enjoyed some other ones (and of course feel free to get rid of any toppings you don’t like).
-You can also try:
+The toppings above are the perfect combo, but you can also switch it up and add:

 - Pickled jalapeño slices